 It was a technological issue and challenge that I’m glad to say our teams worked hard to find and fix within hours of this problem surfacing.

 It’s unfortunate, it’s neither the experience nor the impression we hope to leave with our customers, and we’re reaching out to each of them to let them know how much we value their business and their trust.

 We’re also sending a $150 LUV voucher, as we call it, so they can come back soon and have the Southwest experience we work hard to provide everyday.

 We fly more than 100 million customers every year and we book a considerable number of people every day at Southwest.com.

-The impact of this issue was felt by thousands, yet represented only a percentage of our overall bookings over the weekend.
+Thousands felt the impact of this issue, yet it represented only a percentage of our overall bookings over the weekend.

 Those customers will hear from us that we’ve fixed their travel arrangements, we’re sorry, and we’ll do better next time.

 (Update: A Southwest source says the final count will probably be more than 10,000 bookings.)

 That’s part of the learning process for us and by knowing what went wrong, we’ll work to ensure we get to a point where this does not happen again.